By: Andrew Forrest - Updated May 2025

 By addressing these common foot problems with the right insoles, boots and socks, you can enjoy a more comfortable and pain-free hiking experience.

-Yes, insoles can help with plantar fasciitis.
+Yes, insoles may help alleviate symptoms of plantar fasciitis.
 Plantar fasciitis, an inflammation of the plantar fascia, is basically a pain on the bottom of your foot around your heel and arch.
+Plantar fasciitis occurs when the plantar fascia, the thick band of tissue running across the bottom of your foot, becomes inflamed.
+It's often caused by overuse, poor footwear, or improper foot mechanics.

-Certain insoles are designed to have the correct amount of arch support, which distributes pressure more evenly and stabilises the bones within the arch, which means less stress, tension and pain for the plantar fascia.
+Certain insoles are designed to have the correct amount of arch support, which distributes pressure more evenly and stabilises the bones within the arch, which means less stress, tension and pain for the plantar fascia, especially in the heel area.

-Yes, insoles can help with flat feet.
-Flat feet, or fallen arches, are where your feet press flat on the ground.
-Many people have flat feet and they are usually nothing to worry about.
-Unfortunately, sometimes they can give rise to pain around your ankle, heel or the arch of your foot may ache.
+Yes, insoles may help alleviate symptoms associated with flat feet.
+Flat feet, or fallen arches, are when your feet press flat on the ground.
+Many people have flat feet, and they are usually nothing to worry about.
+Unfortunately, sometimes they can give rise to pain around your ankle, heel, or the arch of your foot may ache.

 Wearing supportive insoles in your footwear helps give more structural support to flat feet, where the supportive arch of the insole takes over for the foot's fallen arches.
-This helps promote a healthy distribution of pressure in your feet, helps maintain proper foot alignment and thus reduces strain on your arch, so you're less prone to aches and pains.
+This helps promote a healthy distribution of pressure in your feet, helps maintain proper foot alignment and thus reduces strain on your arch, making you less prone to aches and pains.

-Yes, insoles can help with overpronation.
-In a normal gait, as you walk, your foot moves naturally from side to side and this is key in absorbing shock and forces through your foot from the ground.
+Yes, insoles may help with overpronation.
+In a normal gait, as you walk, your foot moves naturally from side to side, and this is key in absorbing shock and forces through your foot from the ground.
 This movement is called pronation.
 The neutral position is for your foot to roll inwards about 15 degrees.

-If your foot rolls inwards more than that, then that is called overpronation.
-If you overpronate and you look at the bottom of your shoes or boots, there is more wear on the inner edge.
+If your foot rolls inwards more than that, that is called overpronation.
+If you overpronate, and you look at the bottom of your shoes or boots, there is more wear on the inner edge.

-Overpronation over time can cause your feet to flatten and if you already have flat feet, you're more likely to develop overpronation.
+Overpronation over time can cause your feet to flatten, and if you already have flat feet, you're more likely to develop overpronation, and this misalignment can lead to knee, hip, and back problems.

 Certain insoles that offer arch support and stability can help correct this overpronation, and reduce the associated pains.

-Yes, insoles can help with supination.
-The opposite of overpronation, underpronation is more commonly known as supination and is where your weight roles onto the outer edges of your feet as you walk.
+Yes, insoles may help with supination.
+The opposite of overpronation, underpronation is more commonly known as supination and is where your weight rolls onto the outer edges of your feet as you walk.
 If you look at the bottom of your shoes or boots, there is more wear on the outer edge.

 Supination has been linked with ankle injuries, knee pain, back and hip pain and plantar fasciitis.

-Certain insoles help prevent your foot from rolling outward, so stopping excessive strain on your ankles.
-Insoles do this by supporting your feet and distributing equally the pressure across your foot while ensuring that your alignment remains neutral.
+Certain insoles help prevent your foot from rolling outward, which helps stop excessive strain on your ankles.
+Insoles do this by supporting your feet and distributing the pressure equally across your foot while ensuring that your alignment remains neutral.
 This stable base helps prevent alignment issues in your lower legs, knees, hips and spine.

 Supination is less common than overpronation.